Aboriginal communities in remote Australia face significant and ongoing health and wellbeing issues related to substandard basic infrastructure.

 Key to the success of this work and the ongoing conversations was our collaborative approach.
 Our engineers built relationships with the communities – listening to their knowledge, aspirations and stories – and went into the project as true partners with complementary skills.

 The local communities told us that what they wanted was to be back on their land with their family, so we’re working backwards on how to get them there.
-Their aspirations are social and we’re applying the technical solutions. ”Jack Clarke Former Engineer
+Their aspirations are social and we’re applying the technical solutions. ”Alex Reilly Engineer

 Understanding community needs

 We undertook on-the-ground analysis with Elders and the community to fully understand the existing assets and community needs, working alongside Community Housing Limited through Engineers Without Borders Australia.

 In Frog Hollow, the Wurreranginy community explained their challenges including contaminated bore water, also too high in calcium, which results in multiple ‘boil water’ notices, including one that lasted for seven weeks.
 There is the financial burden of having to buy bottled water for their only school, and insufficient energy capacity through their current diesel generator power system.
 The community is enjoying a period of growth, but the power system has limited capacity for future community growth.

 We jumped in a very small plane, met the Elders and community and lived on-site with them to fully understand their needs.
 Improving water quality and power supply will help them grow healthy and sustainable communities ” Alex Reilly Engineer

 At Karunjie, a homestead and cattle station on land with connections to the Nyaliga people that span tens of thousands of years, the main source of water is the local bore.
 It also must be boiled before drinking due to a range of contaminants.
 A common power solution is to equip the site with a diesel-powered generator.
 But while generators are relatively inexpensive, diesel costs are high, and the use of fossil fuelled technology carries its own environmental costs.